stellio-hub/stellio-context-broker/API_Quick_Start.md

 This quickstart guide shows a real use case scenario of interaction with the API in an Apiculture context.

-## Prepare Your Environment
+## Prepare your environment

-- The provided examples make use of the HTTPie command line tool, installation instructions for HTTPie: https://httpie.org/docs#installation
+The provided examples make use of the HTTPie command line tool (installation instructions: https://httpie.org/docs#installation)

-## Provide Credentials
+## Provide credentials

 - Calls to The API must include an `Authorization` header containing a Bearer access token.
 It takes the following form: